Successfully further educate digitally

 • self-motivation for lifelong learning

-However, the digital driver's license of NOSA is only part of a larger blended learning.
-The concept is oriented towards the blended learning model "sandwich" and is structured as follows:
+However, the digital driver's license of NOSA is just one part of a larger blended learning initiative.
+The concept is based on the blended learning model "sandwich" and looks as follows:

 Digital Driver's License at NOSA

-The digital driver's license of the Nord-East German Sparkassen Academy is an introductory course for all employees to build basic knowledge on digital topics.
+The digital driver's license of the Financial Group North-East German Savings Banks Academy is an introductory course for all employees to build basic knowledge of digital topics.
 This specifically means:

 • about 150 short learning units ("flashes")